resi-labs-ai/resi/scratchpad0040.md

 ## Executive Summary

-This document explores the design of a system where validators pull randomly requested data blocks every 4 hours from a secure API and distribute them to miners, while preventing gaming and ensuring data integrity without requiring validators to scrape data themselves.
+This document explores the design of a system where validators pull randomly requested data blocks every 4 hours from a secure API and distribute them to miners, while preventing gaming and ensuring data integrity **primarily through statistical consensus** rather than synthetic validation.

+**Key Insight**: Unlike social media data, real estate data is **dynamic and multi-source**, making Bittensor's typical synthetic validation approach ineffective.
+We use **statistical consensus as primary validation** with **optional spot-checks** that can be enabled later without requiring validators to regularly scrape data themselves.

 ## Current System Analysis